-Employers and covered federal contractors with 100 or more employees on the payroll during one employer-selected pay period between October 1 and December 31 (previously the pay period was between July 1 and September 30) will file the EEO-1 with summary pay and hours-worked data starting with the 2017 EEO-1 report.
+Covered federal contractors with 100 or more employees on the payroll during one employer-selected pay period between October 1 and December 31 (previously the pay period was between July 1 and September 30) are required to file the EEO-1 report.
 The selected pay period is called the “workforce snapshot period” and employers use this to count employees by job category, sex, race, or ethnicity for the EEO-1 report.

 The EEO-1 survey website contains helpful reference documents such as a recorded webinar with slides, sample form, instructions, and FAQs.